microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS student guide - Cognitive services and deep learning.md

 ## Abstract and learning objectives

 In this whiteboard design session, you work with a group to design a solution that combines both pre-built artificial intelligence (AI) in the form of Text Analytics API from Cognitive Services with custom AI in the form of services built and deployed with Azure Machine Learning services.
 You will learn to create intelligent solutions atop unstructured text data by designing and implementing a text analytics pipeline.
 You will discover how to build a binary classifier that can be used to classify the textual data.
-You will also learn how to deploy multiple kinds of predictive services using Azure Machine Learning and learn to integrate with the Text Analytics.
+You will also learn how to deploy multiple kinds of predictive services using Azure Machine Learning and learn to integrate with the Text Analytics API from Cognitive Services.

 At the end of this whiteboard design session, you will be better able to design solutions leveraging Azure Machine Learning services and Cognitive Services.